basecamp/pow/MANUAL.md

   over the web."
 It creates a tunnel between your computer and the Forward server, then gives you a publicly accessible URL so others can see the app or site you're working on.
-Install the gem via (`gem install forward`) and then run `forward yourapp.dev`.
+Install the gem via (`gem install forward`) and then run `forward yourapp.test`.
 Your Pow application will be accessible at `https://youraccount.fwd.wf/`.

 ## Contributing ##